divad12/blog/_posts/2012-01-05-khan-academy-internship-post-mortem.md

 ### Perks

 It's a lot of responsibility, but we have fun doing it.
 We're just a few blocks away from Laser Tag.
 We have intense board game nights every week.
 Being in downtown Mountain View, we're surrounded by a mountain of food.
 We pay very well for interns, competitive with Facebook.
-We have weekly company picnics, and you may enjoy 1-on-1 walks with Sal to discuss mathematics, your views on education, ask him questions, anything.
+We have weekly company picnics, and you may get to have 1-on-1 walks with comrade Sal to discuss mathematics, your views on education, ask him questions, anything.

 <img src="/images/ka-internship/thumbs/mountain-of-food.jpg" alt="Mountain of food" width="680"/>

 Since we're completely [open](https://github.com/Khan/)-[sourced](https://khanacademy.kilnhg.com/Repo/Website/Group/stable), you can build up a portfolio of cool code and projects to show your mom.
 I got to write a [blog post](/2011/11/02/how-khan-academy-is-using-machine-learning-to-assess-student-mastery.html) as part of my job, and it hitched a free ride on the Khan Academy karma train.
-I've received many useful and insightful comments, among which is an algorithm we're planning to use for optimal review scheduling.
+I've received many useful and insightful comments, among which are papers on which we're planning to base our algorithm for optimal review scheduling.
 (Thanks commenter Johnfranklin1299!)

 <img src="/images/ka-internship/thumbs/karma-train.jpg" alt="All aboard the Khan Academy karma train!" width="680"/>